sidneykfla/dig333-devlog/README.md

 Additionally, I read Chapter 2 in the Monk book which was about networking.
 It described how to connect a raspberry pi to other devices such as printers and computers, controlling it via SSH or VNC, and connecting it to the wifi.
 I also did the tinkercad onboarding tutorials which taught me how to rotate and move the camera as well as place and rotate an object.

+## Week 4
+### Context
+- In Pay for the Printer, Phillip K. Dick describes a future in which humans have become entirely reliant on technology (in the form of a benevolent alien race) that they do not understand.
+In The Preserving Machines, Dick elaborates on this theme by describing how an effort to save reproductions of sheet music by famous musicians ends with disastrous and unforeseen consequences.
+In both cases, the theme of the dangers of human dependence is described.
+DESCRIBE ALL WATCHED OVER BY MACHINES OF LOVING GRACE
+- I thought it was interesting how both of Dick's works described human creation in terms of both survival as well as for its own sake.
+In Pay for the Printer, Dawes discusses how proud he is of the very basic cup that he carved.
+In The Preserving Machine, Doc Labyrinth discusses his pride in the sheet music animals created by his machine.
+It is made clear by both texts that the key to human survival is not Luddism but instead thoughtful creation.
+- Question: ADD A QUESTION